rayking99/bettercheck/README.md

 ```

 There is also a single file / directory scanner that looks for common vulnerabilities.
-Obviously there are some ways to scan this code in a sage environment.
+Obviously there are some ways to scan this code in a safe environment.

 ```bash
 # Security scan for Python files/directories